 With the growing season quickly coming to a close, I’ve got a glut of San Marzano tomatoes right now.
 Seems like the perfect time to try sun-drying them.

-Todd and Diane wrote about and photographed the process of making sun dried tomatoes so beautifully a few weeks back, so really wanted to go the sun dried route.
+After reading this beautifully photographed process of making sun-dried tomatoes a few weeks back, I really wanted to go the sun-dried route.
 But since the weather has cooled significantly here, I turned to my dehydrator instead.

-Like Todd and Diane, I grow San Marzanos specifically for recipes like this one.
-They are a thick skinned tomato with few seeds, ideal for where you’re not using the tomatoes raw.
+I grow San Marzanos specifically for recipes like this one.
+They are a thick-skinned tomato with few seeds, ideal for where you’re not using the tomatoes raw.

 Any variety of plum tomatoes, such as Roma, can be substituted, though.
 I started with about 30 tomatoes, sliced in half and sprinkled with sea salt…